bitburner-official/typescript-template/guide_for_dummies.md

   - Mac: Click the Launchpad icon in the Dock, type `Terminal` in the search field, then click Terminal.
 - To go to the directory you just created:
   - Windows: Type `cd ` and drag the folder you created to the cmd window, or type `cd C:\Users\yourusername\Workspace\BitburnerScripts` or whatever folder you chose previously.
-  - Mac: Type `cd ` drag the folder you created to the terminal window, or type `cd ~/Workspace/BitburnerScripts` or whatever folder you chose previously.
+  - Mac: Type `cd ` and drag the folder you created to the terminal window, or type `cd ~/Workspace/BitburnerScripts` or whatever folder you chose previously.

 - type `npm install`
 - type `npm run watch`